greenvulcano/sibylla-documentation/_docs/22-installation-on-premise.md

 - Remove the transportConnector with name="amqp"
   - cd activemq/conf
   - vi activemq.xml
-    - Remove the line with the amqp transportConnector
+    - Remove the line with the amqp and mqtt transportConnector
     ```
     <transportConnector name="amqp" uri="amqp://0.0.0.0:5672?maximumConnections=1000&amp;wireFormat.maxFrameSize=104857600"/>

     ```
     - Set autopurge of the destination with no consumers after long time (NOTE: Only if used for non persistence scenario)
       - Replace the row